Sandy Cape: History

-Matthew Flinders, traveling aboard the Investigator, landed at Sandy Cape in 1802 and noted the desolate landscape.
+Matthew Flinders, travelling aboard the Investigator, landed at Sandy Cape in 1802 and noted the desolate landscape.
 In August 1803, the ships Cato and Porpoise were both sunk off the cape in bad weather.

 In late December 1842, HMS Fly anchored behind Sandy Cape where some crewmen and naturalists went ashore and commented on the poor sparse surroundings.
 The Fly returned in April 1845 and took water from an abundant supply behind the beach and about 7 miles within the Cape.

 The Seabelle was wrecked in 1857, the American Bark "Panama" in 1864, and the Chang Chow in 1884 in waters closer to the cape which may contain hidden sandbars.
 Because of the number of shipwrecks in the vicinity the Sandy Cape Light was constructed in 1870.
-This marked the first permanent European settlement on Fraser Islnd.
+This marked the first permanent European settlement on Fraser Island.

+Sandy Cape Provisional School opened in September 1870, initially to provide schooling for the children of the four lighthouse keepers.
+By 1878, there were "30 to 40" children in the area.
+The school closed circa 1918.

-The SS Marloo was wrecked in September 1914.
+The SS Marloo was wrecked in September 1914 on a shoal off Sandy Cape and was beached north of Waddy Point.

 Clement Lindley Wragge set up an extensive network of weather stations around Queensland, including one at Sandy Cape in 1891.
 The cape is still used as a reference point for weather observations; however from May 2015, it has been downgraded to a daily observation, compared with the half-hourly observations at some other weather stations.